 Many times you watch something and try to mimic it.
 You get explanations of how it works and how to make it work, and training drills from your instructor so you can make it work and he can see that you can make it work.
 Then suddenly you are on your own and you try to apply it and it seems not to work.
 You are just having a bad day lets say.

-Remember first that Krav Maga techniques are drilling virtual perfection of sequences to meet pressure points or stops an opponent from meeting your pressure points in the most efficient sequence.
+Remember first that Krav Maga techniques are drilling virtual perfection of sequences to meet pressure points or to stop reach to own pressure points in the most efficient sequence.

 Keep the Krav Maga principles in mind that will lead your way through your training process.
 You need to constantly switch your brain waves from the immediate picture of an action possible in a split second, and scan to what would be the next action possible within the next split second.